 I have served as the chief academic adviser to the Governor's Tax Reform Council starting in 2019.
 One issue the Tax Council has repeatedly addressed is the regressivity of the food sales tax.
 A tax is regressive when the tax burden as a share of income decreases as income increases.
 For example, sales taxes are regressive because low-income households spend more of their income on consumption that is more frequently subject to taxation compared to high-income households.
-This testimony demonstrates the regressivity of the food sales tax and comments on the specific provisions of House Bills 2711 and 2720.
+This testimony demonstrates the regressivity of the food, diaper and feminine hygiene sales tax and comments on the specific provisions of House Bill 2111.